-I have been to Kandy twice – once way back in 2005 and then again, this year in summer.
-So, I guess it is time, I take you on a virtual journey to Kandy that you can do in a day.
+I have been there twice – once way back in 2005 and then again, this year in summer.
+So, I guess it is time, I take you on a virtual journey that you can do in a day.

 Things to do in Kandy, Sri Lanka

-If you just have one day to spend in Kandy – this is what must see before you leave the city.
+If you just have one day to spend here – this is what must see before you leave the city.

 Bang opposite the Arthur Seat viewpoint, on the opposite side of the lake, is a structure in white – this is the temple of Tooth Relic.
 It is a great place to get a bird’s eye view of this temple.
 The one on the edge of the water reflects beautifully in the water.
 Rest of Kandy is in the surrounding hills.
 If you look intently, you would see white stupas peeping from the hills.